Substitute multiple whitespace with single whitespace in Python

 Performance Considerations

-For most practical scenarios, the str.split().join() method is highly optimized and performs very well.
+For most practical applications, the str.split().join() method is highly optimized and often performs very well.
 Regular expressions with re.sub() are also very efficient, especially for complex patterns.
-The iterative while ' ' in text: loop is generally the least performant due to the overhead of repeated string operations.
-Always profile your code if performance is a critical factor for your specific use case.
+The iterative replacement method is generally the slowest.
+Always profile your code if performance is a critical factor.